|

 here .

-styles of painting and enjoys using a diverse approach to each
+styles of painting and enjoyed using a diverse approach to each

 subject.
-Just how versatile he is, is apparent when you look at
+Just how versatile he was, is apparent when you look

-work at the Ferens Art Gallery and Postengate Gallery in Hull,
+at the Ferens Art Gallery and Postengate Gallery in Hull, as well

-as well as the University Gallery in Newcastle upon Tyne.
-He has
+as the University Gallery in Newcastle upon Tyne.
+He also had

-also had one of his works exhibited at the Royal Academy, although
+one of his works exhibited at the Royal Academy, although he was

 Tynemouth Priory